oscar-ruinz/frontend-mentor/HTML-CSS/blog-preview-card-main/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Blog preview card

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents